thu-coai/CrossWOZ/README.md

 ## Data

-An example: (Names of hotels are replaced by A,B,C for simplicity.)
+A piece of dialogue: (Names of hotels are replaced by A,B,C for simplicity.)

 ![example](example.png)